viemacs/dal/README.md

 DAL
 ===

-DAL provides a Database Access Layer in Go for MySQL and SQLite3.
+DAL provides a Database Access Layer in Go for MySQL.

 ## Requirements
 - Go 1.10 or higher